duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-migrations-with-an-existing-database.md

 # Entity Framework Code First Migrations with an existing database
 > **EF4.3 Onwards Only** - The features, APIs, etc. discussed in this page were introduced in Entity Framework 4.1.
 If you are using an earlier version, some or all of the information does not apply.

-This topic covers using Code First Migrations with an existing database, one that wasn?t created by Entity Framework.
+This topic covers using Code First Migrations with an existing database, one that wasn't created by Entity Framework.

-It?s assumed that you already have an understanding of Code First Migrations.
+It's assumed that you already have an understanding of Code First Migrations.
 If not, you should read the [Code First Migrations](../ef6/entity-framework-code-first-migrations.md) topic before continuing.

 ## Screencasts